nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/urban_planning_math.md

 \end{align}
 $$

-(1) The area within the $$j$$-th tract is a sum of areas for 4 land-use types: Usable but unoccupied land, basic sector, retail sector, housing.
+(1) The area within the $j$-th tract is a sum of areas for 4 land-use types: Usable but unoccupied land, basic sector, retail sector, housing.

 **Employment**